matasov/arkwallet/README.md

 Double-click on the `.dmg` file to open it, and drag `arkwallet` on to the Applications link to install.

 ## arnakd
-ArnakWallet needs a Zcash node running arnakd.
+ArnakWallet needs a Arnak node running arnakd.
 If you already have a arnakd node running, ArnakWallet will connect to it.

 If you don't have one, ArnakWallet will start its embedded arnakd node.

-Additionally, if this is the first time you're running ArnakWallet or a arnakd daemon, ArnakWallet will download the Zcash params (~777 MB) and configure `zcash.conf` for you.
+Additionally, if this is the first time you're running ArnakWallet or a arnakd daemon, ArnakWallet will download the Arnak params (~777 MB) and configure `arnak.conf` for you.

 Pass `--no-embedded` to disable the embedded arnakd and force ArnakWallet to connect to an external node.